 Before re-enrolling in a course, you will want to create a plan for success, including such elements as devoting additional time to the course, developing new study skills, attending instructor office hours, and using tutoring services.

-Keep in mind that no matter how many impressive volunteering experiences you have listed on your application, your transcript must present convincing evidence of your academic readiness for optometry school.
+Keep in mind that no matter how many impressive volunteering, extracurricular, or work experiences you have listed on your application, your transcript must present convincing evidence of your academic readiness for optometry school.

 Calculation of GPA #

 Applicants apply to optometry schools through a centralized application service called “OptomCAS”.
 This application service has its own method for calculating your GPA.
-The OptomCAS application service calculates standardized GPA’s for all applicants, so they more easily can be compared, regardless of the grading system used at the college or university the applicant attended.
+The OptomCAS application service calculates standardized GPA’s for all applicants, so they can be compared more easily, regardless of the grading system used at the college or university the applicant attended.

 When you apply to optometry school you will type information onto the application from the transcripts of all colleges and universities you have attended, including the title of each course, number of credit hours, and the grade earned for each course.
 This information will be used to calculate your GPA.